 It’s hard to imagine Costco without the Kirkland Signature brand.
 But the Costco in-house label almost went by a different name, according to the Kirkland Reporter.

 Initially, the Costco team and founder Jim Sinegal wanted to call the brand “Seattle Signature.”
-The Washington-based company wanted to honor their then-headquarters in the Emerald City.
+The Washington-based company wanted to honor its then-headquarters in the Emerald City.
 They were unable to clear that name, so they opted for “Kirkland Signature” in honor of their flagship warehouse in Kirkland, Washington, per the Kirkland Reporter.
-These are the 6 key differences between Costco, Sam’s Club, and BJ’s.
+Both of those names are much more subdued than the original plan for naming Starbucks.

 The idea was definitely a hit with Kirkland items receiving rave reviews from consumers today.
 The positive feedback is likely because Kirkland items are typically made in the same warehouses and facilities as their brand-name alternatives.
-One example is Kirkland wine, which Wine Spectator reports comes from carefully selected brand-named wineries.
-Ultimately, the difference between Kirkland items and brand-name ones comes down to price, not quality.
-Next, check out the 10 Kirkland items you should always buy from Costco.
+One example is Kirkland wine, which Wine Spectator reports come from carefully selected brand-named wineries.
+Ultimately, the difference between Kirkland items and brand-name ones comes down to price, not quality, which means you should definitely add these 10 Kirkland items you should always buy to your Costco shopping list.